Tidal Disruptions of Main Sequence Stars -- V. The Varieties of Disruptions

 \subsection{Structure and radiation}

 In our discussion of the results of partial disruptions up to this point, we have implicitly restricted our analysis to the case in which the stellar remnant is able to relax thermally in less than a single orbital period, so that its structure has reverted to main-sequence by the time of its next pericenter passage.
 That is not necessarily the case.
-In the examples studied by \citet{Ryu3+2019}, the range of orbital periods for bound stars was from $\sim 400 - 40,000$~yr; for the shorter period stars, even though the excess heat given the remnant is concentrated in its outer layers, there might well not be time to relax thermally before returning to the black hole.
+In the examples studied by \citet{Ryu3+2019}, the range of orbital periods for bound stars was from $\sim 400 - 40,000$~yr; for the shorter period stars, even though the excess heat inherited by the remnant is concentrated in its outer layers, there might well not be time to relax thermally before returning to the black hole.
 It is important to note in this regard that \citet{Ryu3+2019} found short orbital period remnants across the whole range of $r_p$ values yielding partial disruptions.
-Because the heating extends deeper inside the remnant when there has been a circularized disruption, their post-disruption structures are more extended, and their cooling times are longer.
-They are also spun up more strongly.

 If a star does encounter the black hole for a second time while in a heated state, it will do so with essentially the same pericenter as before because it is exactly those stars with the shorter orbital periods that are least likely to suffer significant angular momentum change while traveling around an orbit.
 When it does, it will have a core/halo structure: its core density may be several to tens of times smaller that that of the same-mass main sequence star, but it has an extended envelope whose density falls to much lower values and stretches out to several times the radius of the matched-mass main sequence star.
 In addition, it can be spun up to a few tens of percent of break-up, especially in the case of severe mass-loss.